First Days at Koç University

-Koç University will be your new home away from home for the upcoming months.
-Explore the campus and take some time to learn where everything is.
+Koç University will be your new home away from home for the upcoming months (or years!).
+Explore the campus and take some time to learn where everything is (campus map).
 Explore your dormitory and the surrounding areas for places to eat and shop.
 Ask around for recommendations or directions.

-If you drive a car, there are rules about parking that you need to know, and you will receive emails about purchasing your HGS stickers for the Fast Transit Pass System.
+If you drive a car, there are rules about parking that you need to know.
+You will receive emails about purchasing your HGS stickers for the Fast Transit Pass System.

 Unpack and get settled in.

 Unpacking your belongings and organizing your new place will help you get settled.
-You will also discover what you need to buy that you haven’t brought with you.
-Getting settled in and somewhat familiar with your surroundings before classes start will make your life much easier, and you will be able to focus on academics and meeting new friends.
+You will also discover what you need to buy that you have not brought with you.
+Getting settled in and getting somewhat familiar with your surroundings before classes start will make your transition much easier; you will be able to focus on academics and meeting new friends.